The Role of Therapy in Managing Age-Related Eye Conditions

 The Things You Can Do With Fruits And Vegetables To Naturally Maintain Eye Health Care 1

 Now that I’m 40 and experiencing some visual problems, I realize how important it is to take care of our eyes.
-My best friend who is a bit older than me has been doing organic for years, and this she says has tremendously helped her maintain good eye health care, as well as mental and physical health care.
+My best friend, who is a bit older than me, has been doing organic for years, and this, she says, has tremendously helped her maintain good eye health care, as well as mental and physical health care.
 She also utilizes the herbs in her garden to add to her food, not only for enhanced flavor but also for the prevention of eye problems.
-Regarding vision problems, clinical psychologist Dr. Lori Pyter, Ph.D. explains that, “It’s how your eyes work together, not just whether you can see what’s in front of you.”
+Regarding vision problems, clinical psychologist Dr. Lori Pyter, Ph.D., explains, “It’s how your eyes work together, not just whether you can see what’s in front of you.”

 Source: pixabay.com